| With an

 the state inheritance tax law which taxes estates of unmarried

 residents but exempts transfers to surviving spouses?
+It would be terrific if Jon

 Corzine would mention single people in his Inaugural Speech,